 If needed, a crank handle is attached to the drum, which you can use to rotate it for further aeration and composting.
 The toilet bowl opens into the waste drum since the main bowl is mounted over the opening.

-Turning the handle triggers the small gear connected to the crank handle to help rotate the drum easily.
-Also, there are perforations in the waste drum for better aeration, while the outlet pipe allows waste gases to escape to promote hygiene.
+Turning the handle triggers the small gear connected to the crank handle, which helps rotate the drum easily.
+The waste drum has perforations for better aeration, while the outlet pipe allows waste gases to escape to promote hygiene.

 Water-Saving Features Of Toilets

 Low-flow toilets are another water-saving option commonly found in modern bathrooms.
 These toilets are designed to use less water per flush compared to older-style toilets.
-Low-flow toilets save water without compromising flushing power by optimising the flushing process and reducing the water required to clear the bowl effectively.
+Low-flow toilets save water without compromising flushing power by optimising the flushing process and effectively reducing the water required to clear the bowl.
 Homeowners can enjoy the benefits of a fully functional toilet while conserving water and reducing their water bills.

 The water-saving features in dual-flush and low-flow toilets offer homeowners an effective way to save water and promote sustainability.
 By upgrading these new toilets, homeowners can actively contribute to water conservation efforts and reduce their environmental impact.
-It’s worth noting that when considering water-saving features, homeowners should consider their water pressure.
+It’s worth noting that homeowners should consider their water pressure when considering water-saving features.
 Some toilets may require specific water pressure ranges to function optimally, so consulting with a professional plumber or checking the manufacturer’s specifications is advised.

 The Wonders Of Your Toilet - Understanding How It Works